Products and Locations

-Part of a carpenter’s job description is remodelling commercial buildings and houses.
+Part of a carpenter’s job description is remodeling commercial buildings and houses.
 Many of these renovations are made on structures that were built when asbestos was widely used.
-That means that these carpenters must cut away asbestos-containing moulding and insulation and remove floor and ceiling tiles that may have had asbestos added to them to make them fireproof and sound proof.
-This work causes asbestos dust to be released into the air and onto the workers themselves when these products are cut or disturbed in any way.
+That means carpenters must cut away asbestos-containing molding and insulation and remove floor and ceiling tiles that may have had asbestos added to them to make them fireproof and soundproof.
+When these products are cut or disturbed in any way, asbestos dust is released into the air and onto the workers themselves.

-Another dangerous practice that put these workers at risk for exposure was remodelling wearing only a face mask.
-Face masks do not protect the wearer from asbestos fibers in a high concentration.
+Normal face masks do not protect the wearer from asbestos fibers in high concentrations.
 That is why regulations from the Occupational Safety and Health Administration (OSHA) mandate the use of respirators.